 Phase 2 is planned within the 93.33 acres of the existing Southwood mobile home park.
 The maximum number of proposed residential units in Phase 2 is 1,000 units.
 Included in this 1,000 units is the remainder of the replacement housing which will increase the County's overall stock of affordable housing by hundreds of units.
+Between the two phases, Southwood will result in the addition of a minimum of 484 new safe, decent, and affordable homes to the County's inventory.
 Similar to Phase 1, Phase 2 will provide dwelling units for a mixture of incomes and will allow for a variety of non-residential uses.
 Pursuant to the Uniform Relocation Assistance and Real Property Acquisition Act (URA), Habitat provided General Information Notices (GIN) to Southwood residents in 2019.
 There are currently 317 Southwood residents with GINs.
-Critically, Phase 2 will provide on-site housing options for each Southwood resident with a GIN who wishes to remain.
+Critically, rezoning will provide on-site housing options for each Southwood resident with a GIN who wishes to remain.